xtianbong/mben6270/README.md

 ```

 <h2>Step 2</h2>
-If you already have a web server installed in your machine, go to Step 4.
+If you already have a web server installed in your machine, go to Step 3.

 To run a local web server, you have multiple options.
 I'll give you two.

 **Python Built-in Web Server**\
 If you are running MacOS (or have Python installed in your Windows machine), Python comes with a built-in web server.
-To run the web server go to the desired directory (or folder) in a Terminal shell window and run the following command:
+To run the web server go to the desired directory in a Terminal shell window and run the following command:

 ```
 $ python -m http.server